Paul-Clue/Paul-Clue/README.md

 - 🌱 I’m currently learning app development.
 - 👯 I’m looking to collaborate on a fun gaming app.
 - 🤔 I’m looking for help with figuring out the world through the eyes of a gen-z-er.
-- 💬 Ask me about how to make Jamaican-style oxtail.
+- 💬 Ask me about how to make Jamaican style oxtail.
 - ⚡ Fun fact: I found out how to get infinite lives in the first Super Mario Bros. game by accident when I was seven-years-old.